AJDescole/AzranEngine/README.md

 Tiny chat done.
 Now working on UI and room system, inspired by discord.

+### 2018-04-30

+Currently working on the (graphic) room system.
+More complicated than planned.

+Converting flash files (from graphics designers) into MCF system takes too much time and even if it is accurate, it is also too much than the browser can handle.
+So, we're working on a smarter system :
+- A room has a bitmap background.
+This background contains every graphics that are non-animated and that a character can walk on.
+(So, unattainable or higher sprites can be incorporated into the background)
+- A room has sprites which are on the same layer that the characters are on.
+This is needed because a character can be in front of a sprite or behind.
+- Sprites can be MovieClip through the MCF system, or external images, or external spritesheets.
+- Because the TMX format does not handle spritesheets with dynamic sizes, we cannot use it as the main map format.
+- So, a room maker will be needed earlier that planned.
+It will most likely be the same as the users' one.

 ## License

 This project is distributed under the MIT license.